SurenBono/AlpacaTGbot/README.md

 # AlpacaSpotBot

-.. just a terminal API test trading bot with localhost Web interface run on the smartphone via userland with DeepSeek.
+.. just a terminal API backtesting Python trading bot with localhost Web interface run on the smartphone via userland with DeepSeek.

 Requirements:-